geohyd/geoserver_tjs_ext/README.md

 This is a fork of the `geoserver tjs community extension` based on the excellent work of https://github.com/thijsbrentjens/geoserver/tree/tjs_2.2.x/

+Show the release page to find the updated extension versions made by Antea(r)Group for DREAL Corse.

+Original README from thijsbrentjens :

 Table Joining Services extension
 =====================